swagger-api/swagger-js/README.md

 For notes about how to migrate coming from 2.x, please see [Migration from 2.x](docs/MIGRATION_2_X.md)

+## Security contact

+Please disclose any security-related issues or vulnerabilities by emailing [security@swagger.io](mailto:security@swagger.io), instead of using the public issue tracker.

 ### Graveyard

 For features known to be missing from 3.x please see [the Graveyard](docs/GRAVEYARD.md)